ValkyrLabs/ValorIDE/README.md

 Adjust the initial prompt with technical details specific to your project(s) and business(es) to save time and maximize efficiency and effectiveness.

-Using Valor Telecom you can configure a management Model and a work execution Model and run a supervised project right within your IDE.
+Using Valor P2P you can configure a management Model and a work execution Model and run a supervised project right within your IDE.

 ---